Traeger vs. Big Green Egg

 The Big Green Egg is more hands-on.
 First, you’ll replace the ceramic topper with the included dual-function metal top, open the dome, remove the cooking grill, pour 100% natural lump charcoal into the fire box, open the bottom draft door, and then start the charcoal without propellant.
 Finally, replace the metal grill or other cooking surface (there are pizza stones and more to choose from), close the lid and prepare to adjust the top and bottom vents to control temperature.

 Adjusting the temperature is essential when grilling.
 The Traeger gives users nice heat-range options with the twist if a dial.
 Choose from smoke all the way up to 450 degrees.
 An auger will slowly feed your wood pellets into a hopper.
-Depending on the temperature you’ve set, more or less pellets will be fed into the hopper to ensure a consistent cooking temperature.
+Depending on the temperature you’ve set, more or fewer pellets will be fed into the hopper to ensure a consistent cooking temperature.

 In contrast, the Big Green Egg makes is possible to achieve exact, consistent temperatures by adjusting the bottom and top vents.
 The wider the opening on the vents, the higher the temperatures.
 Big Green Eggs can achieve temperatures from just 200 to 700 degrees and higher.